tesselle/isopleuros/README.md

 ## Overview

-Ternary plots made simple. **isopleuros** allows to create ternary plots using **graphics**.
+Ternary plots made simple. **isopleuros** allows to create ternary plots using base **graphics**.
 It provides functions to display the data in the ternary space, to add or tune graphical elements and to display statistical summaries.
 It also includes common ternary diagrams useful for the archaeologist (e.g. soil texture charts, ceramic phase diagram).